By Parul Singh Last Updated:

 The evergreen star of Bollywood, Dev Anand, might have had few affairs with the tinsel town ladies but it was his first love, Suraiya, that made headlines for a long time.
 Dev Anand and Suraiya love story was one of the most passionate love sagas of its time and an unfortunate one too.

-Their story was nothing less than a movie script which had love, romance, hatred and a sad ending.
+Their story was nothing less than a movie script that had love, romance, hatred and a sad ending.
 Want to know the tragic love saga of Dev Anand and Suraiya?
 Read on to all about it.

 It was during the late 40’s when the budding star Dev Anand met Suraiya, who was already a sensational singing star and a renowned actress.
 The newbie was already fascinated by the beauty, charm and down to earth nature of Suraiya which slowly turned into love when they did their first movie, Vidya, together.